Vassilis Spanoulis: 2006–07 NBA season

 Spanoulis saw limited playing time with the Houston Rockets during his rookie NBA year in 2006–07, averaging 2.7 points and 0.9 assists in 8.8 minutes per game, on 31.9% field goal shooting (17.2% from behind the 3-point line), in 31 games played off the bench.

-During Spanoulis' first NBA season there was a dispute between him and Rockets head coach, Jeff Van Gundy, over playing time.
+During Spanoulis' first NBA season, there was a dispute between him and Rockets head coach, Jeff Van Gundy, over playing time.
 There was an issue between the team's management, Spanoulis, and the coach as well, over the contract that Spanoulis had signed.
-In order to sign with the Rockets, and fulfill his dreams of playing in the NBA, Spanoulis took a considerably smaller contract than the one that was being offered to him by his Greek team, Panathinaikos Athens.
-He still had two years under his contract with Panathinaikos, but his buyout was small, and could be paid by the Rockets.
+To sign with the Rockets, and fulfill his dreams of playing in the NBA, Spanoulis took a considerably smaller contract than the one that was being offered to him by his Greek team, Panathinaikos Athens.
+He still had two years under his contract with Panathinaikos, but his buyout was small and could be paid by the Rockets.

-Spanoulis agreed to play for Houston at a price of $1.944 million gross income per season, for 3 years, passing up on his former team Panathinaikos's much larger offer of €1.6 million net income per season, over 3 years, just for a chance of playing in the NBA.
+Spanoulis agreed to play for Houston for $1.944 million gross income per season, for 3 years, passing up on his former team Panathinaikos's much larger offer of €1.6 million net income per season, over 3 years, just for a chance of playing in the NBA.
 Spanoulis made the Rockets' rotation, but there was a falling out between him and Rockets coach Van Gundy, after Van Gundy benched Spanoulis, after the coach claimed that he had played poorly, citing that rookie players are dangerous for coaches that are in contract years, and that Spanoulis was too turnover prone and lacking in outside shooting touch to be a good fit in Van Gundy's offensive system design.
 Said Van Gundy about the situation: "(Spanoulis) says, 'I was [Tracy] McGrady back home.'
 Great.
-McGrady is McGrady here," ..
-"I feel badly for him.
+McGrady is McGrady here,"..."I feel badly for him.
 He feels he was misled.
 Frankly, he's been his own worst enemy in many ways.
 Some of it is excuses.
 His turnovers have been high; his fouls have been high; his shooting percentage has been low.
 I would rather anybody start out with self-evaluation—what can I do better?—versus lash out and blame.
-Because I'm not playing him now doesn't mean he won't play in the future or we don't feel he could be a good player.
+Because I'm not playing him now doesn't mean he won't play in the future, or we don't feel he could be a good player.
 I think he's allowed his disappointment to go to discouragement, which has, at times, stunted his improvement.
 We'll see.
 We'll see."